spiral/docs/basics/quick-start.md

 }
 ```

-> Consider using view object to map the response data into `JsonSerializable` form.
+> Consider using view object to map the response data into the `JsonSerializable` form.

 ### Post View Mapper
 You can use any existing serialization solution (like `jms/serializer`) or write your own.
 Create a prototyped view object